by Sushrita Acharjee.

 The songs were weaponized at a time when the country was under stringent military curfew—at a time when young men and women were killed by the West Pakistani military force at the smallest display of rebellion; when the streets of Dacca were bathed in blood and crowded with not the living, but the dead bodies of the civilians who dared to oppose the perpetrators of terror.
 Many artists and musicians discarded pistols to take up harmoniums and other musical instruments so as to execute a more challenging task: strengthening the spirit of the people distraught by war and subsequent refugee crises.

-Primarily, three organisations were crucial in popularising the idea of patriotic, inspirational songs as a valuable weapon of war: Swadhin Bangla Betar Kendro, a propagandist radio platform functioning incognito from where many of the songs would be broadcast; Bangladesh Mukti Sangrami Shilpi Sangstha, a troupe of travelling musicians visiting training camps and refugee sectors in order to invigorate the spirit of revolution in them; and lastly, Akashbani Kolkata, which, played an indispensable role in emphasising the interests of the people of Bangladesh by broadcasting songs of liberation.
+Primarily, three organisations were crucial in popularising the idea of patriotic, inspirational songs as a valuable weapon of war: Swadhin Bangla Betar Kendro, a propagandist radio platform functioning incognito from where many of the songs would be broadcast; Bangladesh Mukti Sangrami Shilpi Sangstha, a troupe of travelling musicians visiting training camps and refugee sectors in order to invigorate the spirit of revolution in them; and lastly, Akashbani Kolkata, which played an indispensable role in emphasising the interests of the people of Bangladesh by broadcasting songs of liberation.

 a.
 Swadhin Bangla Betar Kendra

 Belal Muhammad, who was one of the founding members of Swadhin Bangla Betar Kendra, later admitted that the radio station functioning incognito at the time of war was first established at Kolargat, Chittagong.
 Since 25 May 1971 this radio station began broadcasting from a studio at Ballygunge Circular Road, Kolkata.
 Swadhin Bangla Betar Kendra was referred to as Mujibnagar at that time.[ii]
-In 1971, for the nine months leading to the birth of Bangladesh, the liberation army faced the deadly West Pakistani army on the battlefront.
-While the West Pakistani army incorporated only trained soldiers, a large number of the liberation army consisted of middle class young men and women, intellectuals, students, artists—most of whom had never held a destructive weapon before, much less fought in a war.
+In 1971, for the nine months leading to the birth of Bangladesh, the Liberation army faced the deadly West Pakistani army on the battlefront.
+While the West Pakistani Army incorporated only trained soldiers, a large number of the Liberation army consisted of middle class young men and women, intellectuals, students, artists—most of whom had never held a destructive weapon before, much less fought in a war.
 The Liberation War began as a peoples’ insurgency in East Pakistan, and the musicians and lyricists did their best to unite people across class, creed and colour.
 The inspirational songs broadcast from Swadhin Bangla Betar Kendra aided in keeping the spirit of resistance alive.
 The lyrics vouched for the spirit of dissent towards oppressive forces, the power of the grassroots population and the indomitable potency of revolution and democratic values.
 The public reception of these songs was monumental, as these songs simultaneously brought the freedom fighters and civilians alike to tears and stimulated their desire to be free through even violent means if necessary.
 Some of the most popular songs broadcast from Swadhin Bangla Betar Kendra are the following:

 ● ‘Joy Bangla, Bangla’r Joy’ (Hail Bengal, victory to Bengal)

-Written by Gazi Mazharul Anwar, composed by Anwar Parvez and sung by the renowned singer Mohammad Abdul Jabbar, this song became a public anthem during the liberation war.
+Written by Gazi Mazharul Anwar, composed by Anwar Parvez and sung by the renowned singer Mohammad Abdul Jabbar, this song became a public anthem during the Liberation War.
 Like most gana sangeet (mass music), this song too is sung in an energetic chorus and propagates the collective rise of the people of Bangladesh as a nation.

 ● ‘Purbo digonte shurjo uthechhe, rokto lal’ (The sun has arisen in the east, blood red)

 This song, written by Gobindo Haldar and composed by Samar Das, metaphorically encompasses this epoch-making event of the rise of East Pakistan: the sun has risen in the eastern horizon and so have the people of the nation of Bengal.
 The time has arrived when all shackles will be broken.
-During the 1971 war this high-spirited song, speaking of earning independence through bloodshed and sacrifice, garnered unparalleled popularity amongst freedom fighters and civilians alike.
+During the 1971 war this high-spirited song, speaking of earning independence through bloodshed and sacrifice, garnered unparalleled popularity among freedom fighters and civilians alike.

 Written by Gauriproshonno Majumdar and composed by Shamar Roy, this song speaks of a unified Bengali identity that transcends the limits of time and space.
 The Bengali identity includes all religions within its purview and all must therefore come to the rescue of the land that nurtures such diversity.
-It reminds the audience of the history of resistance by taking the names of Netaji Subhaschandra Bose and Khudiram Bose who fought for the liberation of undivided India during the British Raj.
+It reminds the audience of the history of resistance by taking the names of Netaji Subhas Chandra Bose and Khudiram Bose who fought for the liberation of undivided India during the British Raj.

 ● ‘bhebo na go ma tomar chhele-ra hariye giyeche pothe’ (Think not that your sons have strayed from their path)